 Welcome!

-Translation is an art form in itself.
-Any final judgment concerning the English versions of these books can be left to experts (although you are welcome to state your opinion!)
-Icelandic is a very precise language and English has a lot of Icelandic “DNA” in its structure and vocabulary (from its roots in Old Norse) which should allow for a good conversion.
-That said, however, the biggest problem with reading Laxness in translation is that his writing is so deeply steeped in Icelandic culture that those of us who are not native Icelanders miss many of the references.
-It has been written that Laxness has done more to shape the Icelandic sense of national identity than any other author has for any other culture.
-On the other hand, reading Laxness—even in translation—exposes those of us who are “útlendir” to many facets of Icelandic history, culture and psychology.
+As I am not an expert in Icelandic to English translation, I will leave final judgment concerning the quality of the English versions of these books to experts (although you are welcome to state your opinion.)
+The biggest challenge with reading Laxness in translation is that his writing is so deeply steeped in Icelandic culture that those of us who are not native Icelanders miss many of the references; it has been written that Laxness has done more to shape the Icelandic sense of national identity than any other author has for any other culture.
+On the other hand, reading Laxness—even in translation—exposes those of us who are útlendir to new facets of Icelandic history, culture and psychology.

-If you have original material (reviews, corrections, essays, appreciations, travel stories, etc.,) about Halldór Laxness, leave a comment.
-We regularly search for new Laxness material but might miss some—we’ll be glad to consider incorporating new work into these pages.
-On-topic comments (including anonymous) are always welcome.
+If you have any reviews, corrections, essays, appreciations, travel stories, etc., about Halldór Laxness or his writing please feel free to leave a comment or email me directly.
+I regularly search for new Laxness content but might miss some—I am always eager to consider incorporating new work into these pages.
+On-topic commenters (anonymous is ok) are always welcome.

 stephencowdery@gmail.com